Cate McGregor

-Catherine McGregor AM is a prominent Australian transgender writer, commentator and former Australian Defence Force officer.
+Catherine McGregor AM is a prominent Australian writer, sports commentator and former Australian Defence Force officer.

 She has worked as an Australian Army Officer, as a cricket commentator and writer, and as a speechwriter to former New South Wales Labor Premier Bob Carr, former Federal Labor Party leader Kim Beazley and to the 1993 Liberal Party election campaign.

-Transition
+Gender transition

 McGregor stated that she was diagnosed as transgender in 1985, following a prolonged period of alcohol and drug abuse, but it was not until 2012 that she, in her own words, "repudiated... [her] birth sex".
 While McGregor's father died, aged 42, in 1964 from a brain tumour, her mother survived him until 1992 and McGregor considered that transition would have "appalled" them and therefore chose not to transition until just after her 56th birthday.
 Following a crisis in November 2011 McGregor felt she had to commit to this path of transformation if she wanted to survive.
 Even after transition, McGregor stated her brother (now deceased) refused to recognise her as female, and that her pre-transition 2001 marriage to her wife ultimately broke down (they divorced in 2016) as a result of her decision to transition.

 McGregor completed gender reassignment surgery in her early 60s and takes oestrogen.
 She has stated she is not attracted to men.